Unveiled - Forthcoming Book By Lone Mørch

 Music by Jo Hamilton - Deeper from the album Gown

-While most photography of women has been dominated by the male gaze, this book is about women looking at themselves.
-In his foreword, Phil Cousineau calls the book "... a healing vision for a wounded world."
+Most photography of women has been dominated by the male gaze, in this book women are finding the courage to see and be seen.
+Phil Cousineau calls it "... a healing vision for a wounded world."

 Ultimately, Unveiled is a book about awakening – to our skin, our hearts, our truth, our aliveness.
 In a world where the body is still sold, shamed, being legislated over and used for commerce, a world that likes to provoke and hang it all out, Unveiled lets a woman restore her relationships to her body, and retain a bit of her feminine mystery.